-The Company evaluated all events and transactions that occurred after September 30, 2022 up through December 19, 2022, the date the Company issued these unaudited condensed consolidated financial statements.
+The Company evaluated all events and transactions that occurred after December 31, 2022 up through February 14, 2023, the date the Company issued these unaudited condensed consolidated financial statements, no subsequent event occurred that would require for disclosure.

 ITEM 2.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS.